“Controlling your home's temperature should never be a chore. The new Google Nest Thermostat (2020) takes a set it and forget it approach.”

 - Capacitive controls are only on one side

 If Apple were to design a smart thermostat, chances are it would both look and function a lot like Google’s new Nest Thermostat (2020).
-It’s simply beautiful and minimalist.
+It’s simply gorgeous and minimalist, the hallmark qualities of a memorable design.
 With a slim profile, mirrored face, and simplified controls, this isn’t just another pared-down Nest Learning Thermostat we’ve seen a couple of times before.

-Instead, the new Nest Thermostat (2020) is a completely redesigned device that delivers all the essential features in a streamlined package — plus, it’s priced to sell better than ever before!
+Instead, the new Nest Thermostat (2020) is a completely redesigned device that delivers all the essential features in a streamlined package — plus, it’s priced at a far better price point than ever before!
 With warmer weather and temperatures on the horizon as we continue to get closer to summer, it’s something worth considering when it comes to saving you money off your utility bills.

 While this is the latest Nest branded smart thermostat on the market, there are still many other brands to consider that’ll fit your needs.